algorythm/oracle-deploy/README.md

 Make sure that the server can ping the database server.

 Make sure that the firewall allows port 80/tcp and 443/tcp to the server.
+It can be checked with nmap:

+`nmap -p 443 <ip-address>`

+If it is filtered, the internal firewall might be blocking it.
+Open it with the firewall cmd:

+`firewall-cmd --zone=public --permanent --add-service=https`

+To list the firewall rules, use:

+`firewall-cmd --zone=public --permanent --list-services`

+A port can also be added manually:

+`firewall-cmd --zone=public --add-port=8090/tcp`

 When everything is set up as it should be, execute the following command: